Iron Luohan at The Royal Ontario Museum, Ontario

 myminifactory

-This is a depiction of a luohan in a rarely used material of cast iron, believed to have been created aroudn 1504 in the Ming dynasty.
-In portraying Luohans (holy monks), chinese sculptors enjoyed a certain freedom of expression.
-Conventions were not as strict as for the depiction of buddhas or bodhisattvas.
-Sculptors took delight in giving each luohan an individual expression, at times even approaching caricature.
-Cast iron sculpture - very rare in the West before the 19th cenutry - was common in China from the eighth century onwards.
-The iron object was often embellished with a layer of gold lacquer.
-This object is part of "Scan The World".
-Scan the World is a non-profit initiative introduced by MyMiniFactory, through which we are creating a digital archive of fully 3D printable sculptures, artworks and landmarks from across the globe for the public to access for free.
-Scan the World is an open source, community effort, if you have interesting items around you and would like to contribute, email stw@myminifactory.com to find out how you can help.
+This is a depiction of a luohan crafted from cast iron, believed to have originated during 1504 in the Ming dynasty.
+Chinese sculptors enjoyed significant freedom when portraying Luohans (holy monks), unlike their depictions of buddhas or bodhisattvas, which adhered more closely to conventions.
+Sculptors delighted in giving each luohan a unique expression, sometimes even bordering on caricature.
+Cast iron sculptures were relatively rare in the West until the 19th century but had been common in China since the eighth century.
+The iron object was often adorned with a layer of gold lacquer for added embellishment.
+This object is part of "Scan The World", a non-profit initiative launched by MyMiniFactory, which aims to create a digital archive of fully 3D printable sculptures, artworks, and landmarks from across the globe for public access.
+Scan the World is an open-source community effort; if you have interesting items around you and would like to contribute, email stw@myminifactory.com to find out how you can help.

 Download Model from myminifactory